This post may include affiliate links. Please read the disclaimer for more info.

 2. Create a lead magnet

-If you will look at my sidebar, and scroll down, you will find an image about a FREE Content Calendar I’m giving away.
+If you will look at my sidebar, and scroll down, you will find an image about a FREE Monthly Blog Plan I’m giving away.

 That is my lead magnet.
 A lead magnet is basically a form of a giveaway in exchange for contact details (emails, phone numbers. etc.).
 It is a means to generate sales leads.